Carbidopa and Levodopa TabletsPronunciation

 Carbidopa may also reduce nausea and vomiting and permit more rapid titration of levodopa.

-Nonselective monoamine oxidase (MAO) inhibitors are contraindicated for use with Carbidopa and Levodopa Tablets.
-These inhibitors must be discontinued at least two weeks prior to initiating therapy with Carbidopa and Levodopa Tablets.
-Carbidopa and Levodopa Tablets may be administered concomitantly with the manufacturer's recommended dose of an MAO inhibitor with selectivity for MAO type B (e.g., selegiline HCl) (see PRECAUTIONS, Drug Interactions).
+Nonselective monoamine oxidase (MAO) inhibitors are contraindicated for use with carbidopa and levodopa.
+These inhibitors must be discontinued at least two weeks prior to initiating therapy with carbidopa and levodopa.
+Carbidopa and levodopa may be administered concomitantly with the manufacturer’s recommended dose of an MAO inhibitor with selectivity for MAO type B (e.g., selegiline hydrochloride) (see PRECAUTIONS, Drug Interactions).

-When Carbidopa and Levodopa Tablets are to be given to patients who are being treated with levodopa, levodopa must be discontinued at least twelve hours before therapy with Carbidopa and Levodopa Tablets is started.
+When this combination product is to be given to patients who are being treated with levodopa, levodopa must be discontinued at least twelve hours before therapy with this product is started.
 In order to reduce adverse reactions, it is necessary to individualize therapy.
 See DOSAGE AND ADMINISTRATION section before initiating therapy.

-The addition of carbidopa with levodopa in the form of Carbidopa and Levodopa Tablets reduces the peripheral effects (nausea, vomiting) due to decarboxylation of levodopa; however, carbidopa does not decrease the adverse reactions due to the central effects of levodopa.
-Because carbidopa permits more levodopa to reach the brain and more dopamine to be formed, certain adverse central nervous system (CNS) effects, e.g., dyskinesias (involuntary movements), may occur at lower dosages and sooner with Carbidopa and Levodopa Tablets than with levodopa alone.
+The addition of carbidopa with levodopa in the form of the combination product reduces the peripheral effects (nausea, vomiting) due to decarboxylation of levodopa; however, carbidopa does not decrease the adverse reactions due to the central effects of levodopa.
+Because carbidopa permits more levodopa to reach the brain and more dopamine to be formed, certain adverse central nervous system (CNS) effects, e.g., dyskinesias (involuntary movements), may occur at lower dosages and sooner with the combination product than with levodopa alone.

 All patients should be observed carefully for the development of depression with concomitant suicidal tendencies.